pypeit/PypeIt/doc/spectrographs/lris.rst

 +++++++

-There is substantial flexure in the LRIS instrument and the default settings attemps to characterize both the spectral and spatial effects.
+There is substantial flexure in the LRIS instrument and the default settings attempts to characterize both the spectral and spatial effects.

 See the :doc:`../calibrations/flexure` notes if you wish